lesson 18: feelings

 You make me feel better.

-kon li jaki tawa pilin.
+kon li jaki tawa pilin mi.

-The air feels foul to me.
+The air feels foul to my senses.

 Interjections